-I write to open space for equity, healing, and liberation.
+I write to open space for healing and liberation.

 Terrain Tracks (New Rivers Press: 2006), my debut poetry book, threads migration and belonging.
 You will find poems on place, loss, love, community & nature.
 Winner of the Many Voices Project Prize, Terrain Tracks was nominated for the 2007 Asian American Writers’ Workshop Members’ Choice Award.
 Check out my Soundtrack (a Poet’s Playlist) to accompany the collection.
 Terrain Tracks has been taught in university courses with poems shared on TV, radio shows, and diverse media.

 My 2015 chaplet, Dark Lip of the Beloved — Sound Your Fiery God-Praise delves devotion & women.
 Order chaplet #179 from Belladonna* here.